stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 #figure(image("images/self-attention.png"),
 caption: [
 Self-attention mechanism illustrated with matrices.
 All matrices have shape $D dot N$, where $D$ is the sequence length and $N$ is the feature dimension.
 The input matrix is projected into three separate matrices: Queries ($Q$), Keys ($K$), and Values ($V$). $W_(q, k, v)$ represents a learnable weights matrix for each projection $Q, K, V$.
 The attention values are computed by multiplying $Q$ with the transpose of $K$, followed by applying the Softmax function.
-The result is then used to weight the $V$ matrix, producing the final output as $"Softmax"(Q K^T) dot V$.
+The result is then used to weight the $V$ matrix, producing the final output as \ $"Softmax"(Q K^T) dot V$.
 @princeUnderstandingDeepLearning
 ]
 )<self-attention-ill>

 While basic self-attention allows a model to compute contextual relationships between sequence elements, it operates in a single projection space, potentially limiting the diversity of information captured.
-To address this, Transformers employ Multi-Head Attention, a mechanism that enables the model to attend to information from multiple representation subspaces simultaneously, which was firstly described in "Attention is All You Need" @vaswaniAttentionAllYou2023
+To address this, Transformers employ Multi-Head Attention, a mechanism that enables the model to attend to information from multiple representation subspaces simultaneously, which was firstly described in "Attention is All You Need" @vaswaniAttentionAllYou2023.
 Instead of computing attention just once, the input sequence is projected into multiple sets of Queries, Keys, and Values using learned linear transformations—typically with smaller dimensionality $q < D$, where $D$ is the original input size.
 Each set of projections corresponds to a separate attention head, allowing the model to focus on different semantic or temporal aspects of the sequence.
 These $n$ parallel attention heads independently compute attention outputs, which are then concatenated into a single vector of dimension $k dot q$.
-Since this dimensionality may differ from the original embedding size, the concatenated output is passed through a final linear projection layer (denoted $W^(text)$) to produce the final attention output.
+Since this dimensionality may differ from the original embedding size, the concatenated output is passed through a final linear projection layer (denoted $W^("O")$) to produce the final attention output.
 This structure is illustrated conceptually in @multi-head-attention, and it significantly enhances the expressiveness and robustness of the attention mechanism.
-This process can also be calculated using the following equation, where $W^O$ is a learnable output weight matrix, and $W^Q$, $W^K$, and $W^V$ are learnable weight matrices corresponding to the matrices $Q$, $K$, and $V$, respectively: $ "MultiHead"(Q, K, V) = "Concat"("head"_1, dots, "head"_h)W^(O) \
+This process can also be calculated using the following equation: $ "MultiHead"(Q, K, V) = "Concat"("head"_1, dots, "head"_h)W^(O) \
-"where " "head"_i = "Attention"(Q W_i^Q, K W_i ^K, V W_i ^V) $ @vaswaniAttentionAllYou2023
+"where " "head"_i = "Attention"(Q W_i^Q, K W_i ^K, V W_i ^V) $
+where $W^O$ is a learnable output weight matrix, and $W^Q$, $W^K$, and $W^V$ are learnable weight matrices corresponding to the matrices $Q$, $K$, and $V$.
+@vaswaniAttentionAllYou2023

 Multi-head attention not only improves model performance but also enables parallel computation of attention heads, which leads to efficient training, especially on modern hardware. @aggarwalNeuralNetworksDeep2023

 #figure(image("images/multiheadattention.png", width: 99%),
 caption: [Multi-head attention mechanism.
-The input matrix $X$ of shape $D times N$, is linearly projected into multiple sets of Queries, Keys, and Values.
+The input matrix $X$ of shape $D times N$, is projected into multiple sets of Queries, Keys, and Values, each of size $D/H times N$.
 Each set defines an individual attention head (e.g., Head 1, Head 2), which independently computes scaled dot-product attention.
-The outputs from all $H$ heads, each of size $D/H times N$, are then concatenated and projected through a final linear layer to produce the output matrix $O$ of shape $D times N$. @princeUnderstandingDeepLearning])<multi-head-attention>
+The outputs from all $H$ heads, are then concatenated and projected through a final linear layer to produce the output matrix $O$ of shape $D times N$. @princeUnderstandingDeepLearning])<multi-head-attention>
 #pagebreak()
 *Embedding*

 In tasks such as machine translation, input sequences composed of discrete tokens (e.g., words) must first be mapped to continuous vector representations through an embedding layer, which captures semantic information about each token.
-In contrast, time series data is inherently numerical and already exists in a continuous vector space.
-Nevertheless, to align the input dimensionality with the model's internal representation size (denoted as _d_model_ in the Transformer architecture), we apply a linear transformation to project the raw input features into the desired embedding space.
+In contrast, weather time series data is inherently numerical and already exists in a continuous vector space.
+Nevertheless, to align the input dimensionality with the model's internal representation size (denoted as _d_model_), we apply a linear transformation to project the raw input features into the desired embedding space.

 Although this operation is technically a linear projection, it is commonly referred to as an "embedding" in the literature, including in the context of non-textual data, such as in the Vision Transformer (ViT) by Dosovitskiy et al. @dosovitskiyImageWorth16x162021.
 Following this convention, we refer to this input transformation layer as an embedding in our architecture as well.